GregoryBrownConsultancy/DockerPhp_WinterCMS/README.md

 - **wintercms-full** - Clears app directory, installs and setups wintercms, then installs my suite of usual plugins

+## APACHE VS NGINX

+Some of my clients require Apache - so I made a small change in my DockerFile to make it availbe

 ## WINTER CMS

 Since I am an avid WinterCMS user, I created a simple script that can be run after you have setup the application.